Choose your language

 PaperCut NG

 Education: Use top-up cards, payment gateways or kiosks Beyond a simple print quota, many education organizations allow students to add extra credit to their account using cash.
 This process can be made much simpler by selling top-up cards (for example, a coupon or voucher) at retail locations around campus.
 In large organizations, user self-help options are becoming increasingly popular.
-These include supporting online payments such as PayPay, or using a cash-loading machine.
+These include supporting online payments such as PayPal, or using a cash-loading machine.
 A cash-loading machine normally takes the form of a compatible kiosk that allows users to deposit coins and notes directly into their PaperCut account in real time.

 A refund management process is often set up to streamline student requests.